giacomos85/pandaflow/docs/source/overview.rst

 - **Strategies**: Modular transformation classes that implement a specific logic (e.g. `copy`, `drop`, `filter`)
 - **Rules**: Declarative JSON objects that define how a strategy should behave
-- **Engine**: Applies strategies to input DataFrames using validated rules
+- **Engine**: Applies strategies to input DataFrames using validated transformations

 Each strategy is self-contained, versioned, and documented with input/output examples and test cases.